So you've completed the self-assessment part of the Reflect 360, and gotten responses back from others. What's next?

 Closing the Exercise

-The first step is to close the exercise, which you can do by:
+The first step is to close the exercise:

-Once closed, you'll be emailed a copy of your report, and you can also access it at any time by following the same steps as above.
+Once closed, you'll be emailed a copy of your report, and you can also access it at any time on the Reflect360 page from the left navigation.

 When debriefing the Reflect 360 report, begin by walking through the “Digest Results” tab.
 This tab is broken down into your identified areas to celebrate, areas to understand and areas to prioritize, as well as any qualitative feedback that respondents provided for each of the statements